Predictia/AQUA/docs/sphinx/source/aqua-analysis.rst

 .. option:: -d <dir>, --outputdir <dir>

     The output directory to use.
+    The default in the config file is ``$AQUA/cli/aqua-analysis/output``.
     Better to use an absolute path.

 .. option:: -l <loglevel>, --loglevel <loglevel>